 - Body: starts from the opening price and reaches the closing price

 - Tail: it connects the maximum and minimum of the seat with the candle body

-To draw a Japanese candle chart, we will then need all OHLC prices.
+To draw a Japanese candle chart in Excel, we will then need all OHLC prices.